fghaas/writing-professionally/markdown/five-paragraphs.md

 # Five paragraphs that matter

 <!-- Note -->
+Sometimes there are pretty complex things that you want to convey to a group of people.
+This is a where lot of people would be inclined to call a meeting but in reality, there's a much better way to do that, in writing.
+And doing it in writing will help you do it in a much clearer, more concise, and more efficient fashion.

 Whenever you need to thoroughly **brief a group of people on an important matter,** in writing, consider using a **5-paragraph format.**